 The proposed research makes several important contributions.
-At the theoretical level, if one takes seriously the notion that the political-legislative and judicial institutions operating within global governance regimes cannot be understood in isolation and that their relationship constitutes who they are and how they function, then closely examining this relationship, as this project sets out to do, is fundamental to the study of international law and governance.
-It will provide novel theoretical insights on the inter-institutional dynamics featured in global governance regimes and cast new light on the structure and inner workings of their constitutive elements.
-Furthermore, by focusing on the relationship between international courts and international political-legislative bodies as actors in their own right that amount to more than the sum of member states, the project will further offer a fresh theoretical perspective to the research on international institutions and international courts in particular.
-This perspective goes beyond the convention of studying international courts through their relationship with states as the courts’ founders or litigants, expanding research horizon to new inquiries into the relationship of international courts and states as a collective actor operating through a distinct international political-legislative organ.
+At the theoretical level, if one takes seriously the notion that the political-legislative and judicial institutions operating within global governance systems cannot be understood in isolation and that their relationship constitutes who they are and how they function, then closely examining this relationship, as this project sets out to do, is fundamental to the study of international law and governance.
+This project will provide novel theoretical insights on the interinstitutional dynamics of global governance systems and cast new light on the structure and inner workings of their constituent elements.
+Furthermore, by focusing on the relationship between international courts and international political-legislative bodies as actors in their own right that amount to more than the sum of the member states, the project will offer a fresh theoretical perspective to the existing research on international institutions, and international courts in particular.
+Going beyond the convention of studying international courts through their relationship with states as the courts’ founders or litigants, it broadens the scope of existing research to include new inquiries into the relationship of international courts and states as collective actors operating through distinct international political-legislative bodies.

 The proposed project also makes significant methodological and empirical contributions.
-It puts forward a novel and sophisticated approach—in terms of its methods and extensiveness—bringing together both computational and qualitative methods to the study of the operation of international political-legislative and judicial institutions and the relationship between them.
+In terms of methods and extensiveness, it takes a novel and sophisticated approach that brings both computational and qualitative methods to the study of how international political-legislative and judicial institutions operate and the relationship between them.
 By employing advanced methods of computerized text analysis, the project constitutes one of the few attempts so far to systematically scrutinize large textual corpora of international institutions (REFS), thus offering the opportunity to expand the reach of data-science tools and their application in the areas of international law and global governance.
-In further coupling the application of computational tools with qualitative research methods such as in-depth case study analysis and semi-structured interviews, the project promises to generate a nuanced empirical picture of the judicial-legislative relationships constructed within the examined UN System and their complex dynamics since the end of the Cold War.
+And by coupling the application of computational tools with qualitative research methods such as in-depth case study analysis and semi-structured interviews, the project promises to paint a nuanced empirical picture of the judicial-legislative relationships within the UN System and their complex dynamics since the end of the Cold War.

 Finally, alongside these contributions, the project is also likely to prove of great practical significance.
-It is expected to provide decision-makers within states and international institutions with better tools for assessing the performance of these institutions and their overarching governance regimes.
-It may likewise serve as the basis for improved decisions regarding the desirable relationship between the political-legislative and adjudicative bodies operating within global governance systems and the changes needed in the structures, practices, and procedures followed by these bodies so as to ensure constructive interactions and dialogue between them.
+It is expected to provide decision-makers within states and international institutions with better tools for assessing these institutions’ performance and their overarching governance systems.
+It may likewise serve as the basis for more informed decision-making regarding the desirable relationship between the political-legislative and adjudicative bodies operating within global governance systems and the changes that should be made to these institutions’ structures, practices, and procedures so that their interactions and dialogue are constructive.

 Detailed Description of the Proposed Research